duckworthj39/page_view_metrics/Readme.md

 An app that displays metrics for a page based off a specific log structure

+# Prerequisites
+* Install bundler 2.0 or higher
+* Install ruby 2.7.2
+* Run `make build` - this will make the parser.rb executable and run bundle install
+* Run `make run-parser` - This will run the parser with the default log file location
+* If you would like to run it manually with another file path you can also use the command `./bin/parser.rb "[file path here]"`

 # Initial Approach

 Initially I want to provide an MVP (minimal viable product) as to not overcomplicate a very simple problem.